Clark R. McCauley

 Biography

 Clark McCauley (B.S.
 Biology, Providence College, 1965; Ph.D.
-Social Psychology, University of Pennsylvania, 1970) is a Professor of Psychology and co-director of the Solomon Asch Center for Study of Ethnopolitical Conflict at Bryn Mawr College.
-His research interests include the psychology of group identification, group dynamics and intergroup conflict, and the psychological foundations of ethnic conflict and genocide.
-He is founding editor of the journal Dynamics of Asymmetric Conflict: Pathways toward Terrorism and Genocide.
+Social Psychology, University of Pennsylvania, 1970) is Research Professor of Psychology at Bryn Mawr College.
+His research interests include stereotypes, group dynamics, and the psychological foundations of ethnic conflict, terrorism, and genocide.
+He is co-author of Why Not Kill Them All?
+The Logic and Prevention of Mass Political Murder (2006), co-author of Friction: How Radicalization Happens to Them and Us (2011, second edition 2017), co-author of The Marvel of Martyrdom: The Power of Self-Sacrifice in a Selfish World (2019), co-author of Radicalization to Terrorism: What Everyone Needs to Know (2020), and Founding Editor emeritus of the journal Dynamics of Asymmetric Conflict: Pathways toward Terrorism and Genocide.

 Other Research Interests